britescript/vscode-extension/README.md

 # Britescript for VS Code

-Beautiful language support for Britescript - the language with traits, structs, and clean syntax that compiles to TypeScript.
+Beautiful language support for Britescript - the language with traits, structs, pipes, and JSX support that compiles to TypeScript.

 ## Features

 ### 🎨 **Syntax Highlighting**
 - Complete syntax highlighting for Britescript keywords (`struct`, `trait`, `impl`, `let`)
 - Special highlighting for pipe operators (`|>`) and pipe chains
+- Full JSX/TSX syntax support for `.bsx` files
 - Support for mixed Britescript + TypeScript/JavaScript code
 - Custom color themes optimized for Britescript